Move over Jason, Freddy, and even Michael, I’m happy as long as I get a new Child’s Play sequel every few years.

 Chucky, a doll inhabited by the soul of serial killer Charles Lee Ray, has been murdering since 1988.
 Over the course of nearly 30 years, Chucky has been revived time and time again, setting up one of the most unique and bizarre franchises in horror history.

-Next up is the seventh film, Cult of Chucky, which is a direct continuation of 2013’s Curse of Chucky.
+Next up is the seventh film, Cult of Chucky, a direct continuation of 2013’s Curse of Chucky that’ll be available October 3 on unrated Blu-ray, DVD, and Digital!

 Curse of Chucky ended with Nica, played by Fiona, being accused of murdering her entire family.
-Mancini explains how Chucky is inserted back into the game of musical chairs:
+Mancini explained to the Monsterpalooza crowd this past April how Chucky is inserted back into the game of musical chairs:

 “[‘Cult of Chucky’] picks up the story of Nica after the bloodbath that happens in the last movie, and Nica has taken the wrap for all of Chucky’s murders,” Mancini told the Monsterpalooza audience.
 “She was sent to a mental institution, and after four years of shock therapy and drugs, doctors have convinced her that Chucky was just a delusion and that she had actually murdered her entire family.